um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

    If the package could not be found, you can search `Anaconda Cloud <https://anaconda.org/>`__ and **choose Platform** ``linux-ppc64le``

-   If Anaconda Cloud does not have the package neither, you can try ``pip install``
+   If Anaconda Cloud does not have the package neither, you could try ``pip install``

 .. warning::
    Issues may arise when using pip and conda together.